|Home page > Frequently asked questions|

 All courses are taught in English, therefore it is important that students have an adequate command of English in order to benefit fully from their postgraduate study.
 If English is not your first language you must provide evidence that your spoken and written English are adequate to enable you to cope with your studies.

 Both home and overseas students will pay this same flat fee.
-The 2014-2015 fee rates apply to all students who commence a new year or other period of study on or after 1 August 2014.
+The 2017-18 fee rates applied to all students who commenced a new year or other period of study on or after 1 August 2017.
 Fees are subject to annual revision and are typically increased by approximately 5% per annum.

 Students on programmes of study of more than one year should be aware that tuition fees increase every year.
 This annual increase should be taken into account when you are applying for a programme.

 Payment of tuition fees is dealt with by the Finance Department; details of how payment can be made can be found at their website:

 If you need to discuss payment of fees you can reach the Income Section on +44(0)131 650 9214 or email them at firstname.lastname@example.org

 The MSc in Global Health and Infectious Diseases is an online course, as such the programme is accessed over the internet through the University of Edinburgh web site.
 Therefore students will need to have access to a PC and the internet.

 We will be assuming that students have the following: